icy/google-group-crawler/README.md

 ### Tips and Tricks

-0. If you clean your files _(as below)_, you may notice that it will be very slow when re-downloading all your files.
+0. If you clean your files _(as below)_, you may notice that it will be very slow when re-downloading all files.
 You may consider to use the `-rss` option instead.
-This option will fetch data from `rss` feed link.
+This option will fetch data from a `rss` link.

    It's recommmeded to use the `-rss` option for daily update.
 By default, the number of items is 100.
 You can change it by the `RSS_NUM` variable.